Cricket history timeline

 1. 1550 to 1725 – FOLK CRICKET

-Cricket established itself, possibly via the newly established free schools, as an popular recreational activity in South-East England.
+Cricket established itself, possibly via the newly established free schools, as a popular recreational activity in South-East England.

-1550Cricket played by boys at Guildford.
+1550Cricket is played by boys at Guildford.
 First known instance of cricket being played.

 1593Sgrillare defined as ‘to play cricket-a-wicket and be merry’ in Florio’s Italian-English Dictionary.
 First known instance of the use of the word cricket being attributed to a game.